Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 added all the view files in te product folder and updated the layout.cshtml and adde a new js file for the product updatedthe UnitOfWork with product

+08:43
+Added the webHostEnvironment
+and its reference in the productControllers file